Share this Post

 The tiara sold in 2002 to a buyer who was not me.
 The lucky winner took it home for the low, low price of £149,650.

 In 2010, Lady Pamela agreed to write her memoirs.
-The book came out in 2012, titled Daughter of Empire: My Life as a Mountbatten.
+The book came out in 2012, titled Daughter of Empire: My Life as a Mountbatten (affiliate link).
 I put it straight on my Amazon wishlist.

 How I’d Wear It

 Look at the way these scrolls and trefoils connect.
 All the gaps are filled.
 Everything either connects to another swirl or purposefully dead-ends in a geometric design.